 The City of Fort Bragg adopted Ordinance 928-2017 in early 2017 regulating cannabis manufacturing uses following passage of the AUMA.
+Ordinance 928-2017 was applied and paid for by an applicant seeking to establish a cannabis manufacturing business in the City.
 Subsequently, the City has not updated its retail (dispensary) or cultivation ordinances, which were adopted prior to recreational legalization in California.
 On February 12, 2018, the City Council provided direction to staff to revise the City's dispensary regulations.
 At the time of Council direction, state policy had not settled whether or not cannabis businesses may hold multiple license types to participate at multiple points of the supply chain.
-The state's policy framework has shifted to allow more flexibility in license types, per the recently-approved Bureau of Cannabis Control's cannabis regulations.
+The state's policy framework has shifted to allow more flexibility in license types, per the newly-approved Bureau of Cannabis Control's cannabis regulations.
+The state also made other minor changes to their regulations for the City of Fort Bragg to consider-specifically the allowance of cannabis businesses near schools and other sensitive uses with local approval.

-Previous Council direction for a revised dispensary ordinance, prohibited businesses from operating under multiple state license types (i.e. cannabis manufacturing uses are not permitted where Council directed staff to allow dispensary uses).
-Conversations with entrepreneurs seeking to establish dispensaries in the City have expressed concern to staff and Council over these limitations.
+Previous Council direction for a revised dispensary ordinance, explained in further detail below, prohibited businesses from operating under multiple state license types (i.e. cannabis manufacturing uses are not permitted where Council directed staff to allow dispensary uses).
+Conversations with entrepreneurs seeking to establish dispensaries in the City have expressed concern to staff over these limitations.
 On February 25, 2019, the Council considered the changes to state policy and directed staff to prepare an ordinance to allow some integration of state cannabis business license types.

 Additionally, the City's existing cannabis manufacturing ordinance does not specifically address state license types that are commonly associated with manufacturing uses, such as testing, packaging, warehousing and distribution.
 The Council directed staff to revise the manufacturing ordinance to address these other uses.
-The following table summarizes cannabis business activities, and where they may be located per the draft ordinance:
+The following table summarizes cannabis business activities, and where they may be located per the draft ordinance as primary uses:

-Primary Use CBD CG СН CN IL IH Coastal 5
+Primary Use CBD CG СН CN IL IH Coastal

-Retail - Storefront only MUP 1 MUP 1 MUP 1 -
+Retail - Storefront only MUP MUP MUP

-Retail - Delivery only MUP 1 MUP 1 MUP 2 MUP 2
+Retail - Delivery only MUP MUP MUP MUP

-Retail - Delivery and Storefront MUP 1 MUP 1 MUP 1
+Retail - Delivery and Storefront MUP MUP MUP

-Manufacturing/Processing P/UP 3 P/UP 3
+Manufacturing/Processing P/UP P/UP

-Distribution Р Р -
+Distribution Р Р

-Testing Р Р -
+Testing Р Р

-Cultivation 4
+Cultivation

-P = Permitted, MUP = Minor Use Permit, UP = Use Permit
+P = Permitted, MUP = Minor Use Permit, UP = Use Permitted

 Notes: 1.
-Dispensaries may conduct manufacturing, distribution and/or processing activities as long as the retail use is the primary activity at the business.
+Dispensaries may conduct manufacturing, distribution, processing or cultivation activities as long as the retail use is the primary activity at the business.

-- 2. Delivery-only retailers are only allowable in the industrial districts as long as a manufacturing, distribution, and/or processing use is the primary activity at the business. - 3.
-Manufacturing/Processing activities meeting the ILUDC definition of "Manufacturing-Light" would be permitted.
+2. Delivery-only retailers are only allowable in the industrial districts as long as a manufacturing, distribution, and/or processing use is the primary activity at the business.

+- 3. Manufacturing/Processing activities meeting the ILUDC definition of "Manufacturing-Light" would be permitted.
 Activities defined as "Manufacturing-Medium" would require a Use Permit in IL, but would be by-right in IH.
 Activities defined as "Manufacturing-Heavy" would be prohibited in IL, and require a Use Permit in IH. - 4.
-Council provided direction on July 24, 2019 for staff to develop a cannabis cultivation ordinance, which would be reviewed by the Planning Commission at an upcoming meeting. - 5.
+Council provided direction on July 24, 2019 for staff to develop a cannabis cultivation ordinance, which would allow cultivation as a primary use (i.e. greenhouses), and would be reviewed by the Planning Commission at an upcoming meeting. - 5.
 The Coastal Land Use and Development Code would need to be amended to incorporate cannabis businesses, pending Council and Planning Commission review.

 In addition to the amendments proposed for the ILUDC, the Council will also consider adopting a revised Chapter 9.30, which would apply to all future cannabis businesses (Attachment 5).
-Chapter 9.30 contains the procedures for applications, including review of security plans by the Police Chief, background checks on applicants, and standard operating requirements.
+Chapter 9.30 contains the procedures for applicants, including review of security plans by the Police Chief and background checks on applicants, and standard operating requirements.
 These standards include: